dictation-toolbox/Caster/castervoice/doc/Installation.md

   - Look for `CasterInstall.log` on your desktop to check for error messages.
   - The PIP install is in beta yet please report any issues or error messages that you experience github [issues](https://github.com/dictation-toolbox/Caster/issues) or [gitter chat](https://gitter.im/synkarius/Caster?utm_source=share-link&utm_medium=link&utm_campaign=share-link).
 - To fix `ERROR:action.exec:Execution failed: Function(mouse_alternates): [Error 126] The specified module could not be found`.
 Triggered by using the `Legion` command
-  In order to use Legion, you may need to install [Microsoft Visual C++ Redistributable Packages for Visual Studio 2013 (x86).](https://www.microsoft.com/en-us/download/details.aspx?id=40784)
+  In order to use Legion, you may need to install [Microsoft Visual C++ Redistributable Packages for Visual Studio 2019 (x86).](https://support.microsoft.com/en-nz/help/2977003/the-latest-supported-visual-c-downloads).
+We found that Legion works on Windows 10 computers that are up-to-date but not on all Windows 7 computers, even with the Visual Studio packages installed.

 **NatLink**